-This is an English translation of Part 6 of a seven-part article by Nakamura Sensei, 7th Dan.
-The link to the original article in Japanese is: http://www.geocities.jp/gazo_asidachi/kumagro_niki/iyashino_kendo/iyashi_01.htm.
-Posted with permission and translated by KendoNotes.
+This is Part 6 of a seven-part English translation of an article by Nakamura Sensei, 7th Dan.
+Posted with permission from Nakamura sensei and translated by KendoNotes.

 Well then, with only men-uchi strikes, the opponent would definitely exploit this.
 For the 7th Dan level, drawing out the opponent and striking a yuko-datosu is desired.